Islamabad High Court Orders To Delete Azam Khans Name From Stop List - UrduPoint

 Islamabad High Court Orders To Delete Azam Khan's Name From Stop List

-The Islamabad High Court (IHC) Wednesday directed the Interior Ministry to delete the name of Azam Khan, former principal secretary to the prime minister, from the stop list
+The Islamabad High Court (IHC) on Wednesday directed the Interior Ministry to remove the name of Azam Khan, former principal secretary to the prime minister, from the stop list

-ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Aug, 2022 ) :The Islamabad High Court (IHC) Wednesday directed the Interior Ministry to delete the name of Azam Khan, former principal secretary to the prime minister, from the stop list.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Aug, 2022 ) :The Islamabad High Court (IHC) on Wednesday directed the Interior Ministry to remove the name of Azam Khan, former principal secretary to the prime minister, from the stop list.

-The court also instructed the petitioner bureaucrat to appear before the Public Accounts Committee (PAC) of the Parliament in compliance of its summon.
+The court also directed Azam Khan to appear before the Public Accounts Committee (PAC) of the Parliament in compliance of its summon.

 Chief Justice Athar Minallah heard the case filed by Azam Khan regarding the matter.

-At the outset of hearing, the assistant attorney general adopted the stance that the name of Azam Khan was placed on the stop list on the recommendation of PAC as he did not appear before the body despite of repeated summons.
+At the outset of hearing, the assistant attorney general adopted the stance that the name of Azam Khan was placed on the stop list on the recommendation of PAC as he didn't appear before the body despite of repeated summons.

 The chief justice remarked that how a parliamentary body could pass such instructions.